 By T.A.
-DeFeo, The Center Square contributor —
+DeFeo, The Center Square —

 (The Center Square) — Rep. Josh Bonner, R-Fayetteville, introduced a measure to require statewide regulation of car title lenders who prey on cash-strapped Georgia families, often trapping them in a cycle of debt.

 House Bill 342, the Motor Vehicle Title Loan Act, would allow the Department of Banking and Finance to regulate car title lenders and subject car title loans to the state’s 60% cap on interest rates.
 Currently, car titles can be “pawned” at as high as 300% interest rates.

 “Car title lenders take advantage of Georgians when they are desperate for cash,” Liz Coyle, executive director of Georgia Watch, said in an announcement.